-The District Planning Maps identify the management area which applies to specific Zone for8 each parcel of land in the District.
+The District Planning Maps identify the specific Zone for each parcel of land in the District.
 The maps also show other important information such as designations, heritage features, significant areas of indigenous biodiversity, the coastal environment, and hazard information.

-Note: Where a formed or unformed road, railway, waterway or other natural feature divides Zones, these features will have the zoning of the Zone with the lower noise limits under Rule 3.13.2.9
+Note: Where a formed or unformed road, railway, waterway or other natural feature divides Zones, these features will have the zoning of the Zone with the lower noise limits under Rule 3.13.2.